Club: FC Basel | Opening: 2001 | Capacity: 38,512 seats

 St. Jakob-Park, nicknamed Joggeli, is the largest stadium of Switzerland.
 Construction of the stadium began in December 1998 after the old St. Jakob-Stadion that stood in its place had first been demolished.

-The first match played at the stadium was between Basel and Lausanne Sport on the 15th of March 2001.
+The first match played at the stadium was between Basel and Lausanne Sport on 15 March 2001.
 Six months later the stadium got officially inaugurated.
-Total construction amounted to CHF 250 mln.
+Total construction costs amounted to CHF 250 mln.

-St. Jakob-Park initially had a capacity of 33,200 (of which 9,000 standing), but got expanded with an extra tier on one of the long sides for the Euro 2008 tournaments.
-With an additional few extra rows of temporary seats capacity was raised to a total of 42,500 seats.
+St. Jakob-Park initially had a capacity of 33,200 (of which 9,000 standing), but got expanded with an extra tier on one of the long sides for the Euro 2008 tournament.
+With an additional few extra rows of temporary seats, capacity was raised to a total of 42,500 seats.
 After the tournament capacity dropped back again to under 40,000.